 Approved SELT Tests and Providers for UK Visas 2026

-Only Secure English Language Tests (SELTs) from UKVI-approved providers, taken at approved SELT centres, are accepted for UK visa applications.
-The same provider often offers both standard tests and UKVI-specific SELT versions — only the SELT version produces the essential "UKVI CEFR threshold met" certification statement.
-Taking the wrong version of the test is one of the most expensive mistakes in the UK visa process — the test fee is non-refundable, and you will need to retake at the correct SELT centre.
-The full list of currently-approved SELT providers and centres is maintained at the official UKVI approved English language test providers list.
+Only Secure English Language Tests (SELTs) from UKVI-approved providers, taken at approved SELT centres, are accepted.
+The same provider often offers both standard and UKVI-specific SELT versions — only the SELT version produces the essential "UKVI CEFR threshold met" statement.
+Taking the wrong version is one of the costliest mistakes in the process — the fee is non-refundable and you must retake at the correct centre.
+The full list of approved providers and centres is at the official UKVI approved English language test providers list.

 | Provider | SELT Product Name | CEFR Levels | Typical Fee (2026) |